 - Turn the system completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 Ensure the A/C system is completely OFF.

-- Do what you can to ensure airflow is not restricted.
+- Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and verify that they are not impeded by furniture or curtains.

 - Call Golden Seal Service Experts.
-The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into a pricey repair.
-When your AC freezes over it can lead to a totaled compressor.
+This can become a pricey repair.
+When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-In fact, many homeowners are forced to decide between installing a new system or repairing the damaged unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of getting a less expensive job.
-Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+In fact, many homeowners are forced to choose between installing a new system or repairing the damaged unit.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of getting a less expensive job.
+Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.